 Q: What can I do to support our community in this modernization effort?

 A: TCHC would be pleased to accept donations of any dollar amount.
+Visit our Foundation page to learn more about donating.
 We also appreciate everyone voicing your support to local officials.

 Located West of Wadena along HWY 10